Beliavsky/Fortran-Tools/README.md

 [shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
 It can also create a C API for a C++ library.

+[vecLibFort](https://github.com/mcg1969/vecLibFort): lightweight but flexible "shim" designed to rectify the incompatibilities between the Accelerate/vecLib BLAS and LAPACK libraries shipped with Mac OS X and FORTRAN code compiled with modern compilers such as GNU Fortran, by Michael C. Grant and Robert Huston

 ### Parallel Programming
 [allgebra](https://github.com/ricosjp/allgebra): docker images for developing C++ and Fortran HPC programs, by termoshtt and t-hishinuma